khushhallchandra/khushhallchandra.github.io/projects/index.md

 * **Segmentation and Classification of Web UI elements**
 *Aalto University*
 Guide: Prof. Antti Oulasvirta
-	* Developed an adaptive system to segment and classify personalized user interface elements
+	* Developed an adaptive system to segment and classify personalized UI elements
 	* The algorithms takes an image of a Web page (or URL), segments and labels Web elements present in the image
 	* Achieved 91% F1 score in segmenting web UI elements using edge-detection based techniques and other heuristics
-	* Level of detail can be controlled such that hierarchies of element groupings can be obtained
-	* Used Random-forest as classifier.
-Classified the common web elements with a mean accuracy of 97.4%
+	* Classified the common web elements with a mean accuracy of 97.4%
 <br><br>
 * **Incremental Query Optimization**
 *CSE, IIT Bombay, Summer 2015*